Jerk (physics)

-In physics, jerk or jolt is the rate at which an object's acceleration changes with respect to time.
+Jerk (also known as jolt) is the rate of change of an object's acceleration over time.
 It is a vector quantity (having both magnitude and direction).
-Jerk is most commonly denoted by the symbol j and expressed in m/s3 (SI units) or standard gravities per second (g0/s).
+Jerk is most commonly denoted by the symbol j and expressed in m/s3 (SI units) or standard gravities per second(g0/s).

 Expressions

 As a vector, jerk j can be expressed as the first time derivative of acceleration, second time derivative of velocity, and third time derivative of position: